asmuth-archive/libsmatrix/README.md

 kept in memory.
 Use this to handle datasets larger than your available main memory.
 In this mode, the data is also persisted across restarts.

-**No big-data bullshit**

-We are using this code for "small-data" datasets, i.e. up to 200 million input data points, 13 million recommandable items and tens of millions of users in 40GB in-memory matrices.
+**No big-data:** We are using this code for "small-data" datasets, i.e. up to 200 million input data points, 13 million recommandable items and tens of millions of users in 40GB in-memory matrices.
 If your data is actually much bigger (measured in terrabytes, not gigabytes) this library is nothing for you.

 API